 Hable is active in the accessibility industry.
-The start-up was founded by two students of the TU Eindhoven, and employs five employees.
+The start-up was founded by two students of the TU Eindhoven.
 The company’s vision is to make smartphones completely accessible for people who are blind.
 They are doing this by bringing a new type of product to market: the Hable One.
 This is a smart keyboard that creates the possibility for people with a visual impairment to fully grasp the same benefits of smartphones as anyone else.

 The controller can either be used while standing, sitting, or walking because it doesn’t need to be placed at a surface.
 The device is small and fits into the user’s pocket, just like a smartphone.
 This means that the keyboard can be carried with you anywhere and is truly a mobility device.
 Lastly, using the keyboard is easy.
 This enables not only seniors to easily use the phone, but also children who are learning how to use Braille.

 Hable was looking for a partner who could help them bring the device to the market.
 This required expertise in product allotment and manufacturing of the hardware.
 Pezy Group had the right experience with mechanical engineering, plastics design, private allotment, and bringing products to the market.
 This was a good match since it was the goal to bring the device to the market as quickly as possible.

 Pezy Group ensured that the molds could be produced quickly and that the quality of the plastics and of the product was good.
 The biggest risks in the project were selecting the right switches or mechanical switches and integrating them into the product.
 This was a very precise part of the project since blind people have a good tactility of the buttons.

 Moreover, there was a group at Pezy Group that acquired knowledge for product certification which is one of the biggest steps in the product development cycle.
 Also, mechanical design is important since it brings the electronics and the casing together and had to be made sure that this was done really well.